robincoenen/data-structures/05_week05/readme.md

 ## A NoSql database (DynamboDB) was created in the AWS Environment.
 An internal aws sdk module allows to interact with the database, e.g., deleting tables, creating tables, inserting data, selecting tables/rows.

 A NoSql database allows more freedom in the organisation of its structure than a sql database.
 The organisation of my processblog is therefore straightforward.
 I am using the structure of my github documentation.
-Furthermore I am adding a column called "Annotations" as the topic "data-structures", viewed from a media-cultural and socio-political perspective
+Furthermore I am adding a column called "Annotations".
+As the topic "data-structures", viewed from a media-cultural and socio-political perspective
 (also the Gitelman readings) are related to potential subects I am interested to research in my thesis.
 In the annotations column I will add whatever informations (links, literature etc.) I will find.
 This processblog could then be a useful source as a startingpoint for my thesis.    \